demonccc/chef-lxc-web-panel/README.md

 #### Cookbooks
 - `nginx` - Used to install Nginx if you need to configure HTTPS service layer.
 - `chef-vault` - This cookbook is used to install chef-vault and permit to the cookbook use vaults instead databags.
-- `apt` - It is used to configures some repositories in order to install the necesaries packages in the Ubuntu Presice distribution.
+- `apt` - It is used to configures some repositories in order to install the necesaries packages.

 Attributes
 ----------